The over-the-counter sleeping pill that's too good to be true

 It took off anyway.
 Because the hormone is found naturally in some foods, US law allows it to be sold as a dietary supplement instead of as a drug.
 Manufacturers don’t have to prove melatonin is safe or effective, and since labels tend to describe it vaguely as a “drug-free sleep aid” or a “clinically studied ingredient,” many consumers don’t realize they’re taking a hormone.
 Federal oversight is minimal.
 “We have 26 people who work on dietary supplements directly,” says Food and Drug Administration spokeswoman Lyndsay Meyer, who notes that the agency had less than $5 million to regulate the $41 billion industry last year.

-What we do know begs questions.
+What we do know raises questions.
 Some studies indicate that large doses of synthetic melatonin can increase the body’s levels of prolactin, a hormone that helps regulate the menstrual cycle, triggers milk production in new mothers, and is associated with altered sperm count in men.
 Other research suggests melatonin may affect sex drive.

 Meanwhile, scientists don’t even agree on the proper dose to use for insomnia.
 Wurtman recommends between 0.3 mg and 1 mg, warning that more might lead to desensitization and daytime grogginess.
 But 1 mg is the smallest dose available in most stores, and people often opt for 5-mg or 10-mg pills instead—potentially elevating their blood melatonin levels to 50 or even 100 times normal levels.
 A study published in the Journal of Clinical Sleep Medicine found that for more than 71 percent of over-the-counter melatonin samples tested, manufacturers didn’t accurately label the doses—one product contained nearly five times more of the hormone than listed.
 At high doses, Wurtman argues, melatonin soon becomes ineffective for sleeplessness; receptors in the brain can stop responding to it.
 Some researchers disagree.
 (Wurtman receives royalties from a company that sells melatonin capsules containing doses of less than 1 mg.)